Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 ### Redis

 Keep Redis running while running the exercises and also while building the apps.
 Support for TestContainers is coming up in the next release of this hands-on lab!

+# Disclaimer

+Redis Labs proprietary, subject to the Redis Enterprise Software and/or Cloud Services license